top of page

 This principle cuts to the heart of what Jesus meant when He said, “Go and make disciples.”

+We don’t wait for people to come to us; we go to them.
 We take the church to people instead of trying to bring people to church.

 That shift might sound small, but it changes everything—from how we preach to how we spend our time.
 When pastors start living as missionaries in their own towns, evangelism moves from an event to a lifestyle.